Dieting sucks. I know we’re not supposed to say that on a fitness website, but it's true.

 Is it worth buying?

-There’s not much room for error, as the pre-packaged meals require minimal cooking and come in the correct serving sizes.
-Also, the rules are very clear about what you can and cannot eat on the side.
+The pre-packaged meals require minimal cooking and come in the specific serving sizes, which, to be honest, is quite small for an average meal.
+The rules are clear about what you can and cannot eat on the side.
+It may work, but it takes away the flexibility and variety to your daily menu.